Quantization (signal processing): Quantization error models

 At lower amplitudes the quantization error becomes dependent on the input signal, resulting in distortion.
 This distortion is created after the anti-aliasing filter, and if these distortions are above 1/2 the sample rate they will alias back into the band of interest.
 In order to make the quantization error independent of the input signal, the signal is dithered by adding noise to the signal.
-This slightly reduces signal to noise ratio, but can completely eliminate the distortion.
+This slightly reduces signal-to-noise ratio, but can completely eliminate the distortion.

 Quantization noise model

 Quantization noise is a model of quantization error introduced by quantization in the ADC.
 It is a rounding error between the analog input voltage to the ADC and the output digitized value.
 The noise is non-linear and signal-dependent.
-It can be modelled in several different ways.
+It can be modeled in several different ways.